DarkSideii/mcp_challenge/README.md

 # MCP Agent code

-This project is a modular agent framework that communicates with a local language model (Phi-4 via Ollama) running inside a Docker container.
+This project is a modular agent framework that communicates with a local language model running inside a Docker container.
 It exposes an mcp:// URI-based tool protocol and provides both CLI and HTTP interfaces for interacting with tools like weather lookup, news headlines, and web search — all orchestrated by a LangChain-powered agent.

 ## What It Does

-The application runs an interactive agent backed by LangChain and a locally hosted **Phi-4 model from Ollama**.
+The application runs an interactive agent backed by LangChain and a locally hosted **model from Ollama**.
 It enables users to:

 - Ask for **current weather** and **multi-day forecasts**
 - Retrieve **top news headlines**